rkh/kirk/README.md

 * Run on the JVM: I, for one, am a fan of having a predictable GC, a JIT compiler, and other goodness.

+* Async API that lets you handle asynchronous responses with ease

 ### Getting Started

 To take advantage of the zero downtime redeploy features, you will need to